What knot do you tie? It’s a question that seems to come up off the water more than on it. This is odd because knots tie anglers to bass.

 Tips to remember

 Don’t trim the tag end — or ends — too close to the knot.
-Under heavy shock, such as a hard hook set, knots can slip a bit as then tighten further.
+Under heavy shocks, such as a hard hook set, knots can slip a bit and then tighten further.
 Braided line seems to slip more than monofilament and fluorocarbon.
 A short tag, an 1/8-inch at most, will give it the running room it needs.
 Longer tags, especially with heavy-pound test monofilament or fluorocarbon, can collect bits of weeds and other debris, fouling your lure.
 They also make Texas rigging soft plastics more difficult.